The Blog Sidebar contains links to Filming Location posts. These include:

-Beneke Fabricators is where the Chicago connection first becomes strong.
+Beneke Fabricators has a strong Chicago connection.
 Beneke Fabricators may be named after Beneke Corporation, the toilet seat manufacturer founded in Chicago in 1893.
 Beneke Corporation carries two completely separate channels of distribution for their product (e.g., their downscale ‘Tuffy’ line and their upscale Magnolia line).

 More importantly, Vince Gilligan is referring to the 2001 failure of Chicago’s Big 5 accounting firm Arthur Andersen, due to document-shredding and massive accounting fraud in the Enron scandal.
 (Skyler White is also involved in accounting fraud.)

 Arthur Andersen’s failure highlighted the rampant greed and tax avoidance that degraded accounting standards nationwide in the 1980s and 90s.

 Arthur Andersen split into acrimonious parts in an effort to develop separate channels of distribution, analogous to Beneke Corporation’s successful strategy for selling toilet seats, but with a more-complicated product, Arthur Andersen ultimately failed.